DevanshiBhatt/Monte-Carlo-Simulation-for-High-Occupancy-Vehicle-Lane/README.md

 ## Instructions on how to use the program:
 1. Make sure you are using Python 3.6 and above.
-2. Download and run the python file.
+2. Download and run the python file (hov.py)
 3. There will be a prompt to enter the number of samples you want to use for performing the simualation.

 ## All Sources Used: